7.0 Office of Housing and Residence Life

 7.5.2 Cancellation of Residency

-Students who withdraw from the residence halls (i.e. personal or disciplinary action) must complete a Housing Cancellation form.
-These form is located on the Housing and Residence Life website.
-A student who cancels his/her housing contract is subject to a prorated refund according to the terms of the Student Accounts Refund Policy and must vacate his/ her residence hall room within the agreed upon timeframe.
-Students who do not return their room key will be charged in the amount of $150 for a new lock to be installed.
+Students who withdraw from the residence halls (i.e. personal or disciplinary action) must complete the Housing Cancellation Request form.
+This form is located on the Housing and Residence Life website.
+A student who cancels his/her housing contract is subject to a prorated refund according to the terms of the Student Accounts Refund Policy and must vacate his/her residence hall room within 48 hours.
+Students who do not return their room key upon check-out will be charged $150 for a new lock to be installed.
 All residents checking out in December or May must do so within 24 hours of their last exam or by the designated checkout time.

 Charges for room and board will be prorated for the period of actual residency up to the fifth week of a semester.
 Refunds for housing fees are not made after the start of the sixth week.
 Refunds for housing fees are not made for a student who has been suspended from residency for disciplinary reasons at any point in the semester.
 Refunds for meal plans are prorated through the last week of the semester.